The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: More definitions and statement of results

 The proof of Theorem~\ref{T:d_1less} relies on techniques developed by Lyubich in \cite{lyubich:epreRs83}.
 Given our hypothesis on the existence of a repeller $\rep$, one can show that there exists a compact set $B$ such that $\rep\subset B^\circ$ and $\eff(B)\subset B$.
 This allows us to define a Perron--Frobenius-type operator $\PerrF_B:\smoo(B;\cplx)\lrarw \smoo(B;\cplx)$, where

 with $\left.\Lam\right|_B$ being the operator given by \eqref{E:pullbackDirac2} with $B$ replacing $\Omega$.
-Our proof relies on showing that the family $\{\PerrF_B^n:n=1,2,3,\dots\}$ satisfies the conditions of the main result in \cite[\S{2}]{lyubich:epreRs83}.
-This goal is achieved, {\em in part}, by showing that for each $z\in U(F,\rep)$ there are, for each $n\in \zahl_+$, sufficiently many holomorphic branches of $n$-fold iteration of the correspondence $\eff$.
+Our proof relies on showing that the family $\{\PerrF_B^n:n=1,2,3,\dots\}$ satisfies the conditions of the main result in \cite[\S{2}]{lyubich:epreRs83} (which provides us a candidate for $\mu_F$).
+This goal is achieved, {\em in part}, by showing that there exists an open neighbourhood $W$ of the $B$ above such that $\eff(W)\subset W$, and that around each $z\in W$ and for each $n\in \zahl_+$, there are $d_1(F)^n$ holomorphic branches (counting according to multiplicity) of $n$-fold iteration of the correspondence $\eff$.

-The examples in Remarks~\ref{Rem:care} and \ref{Rem:obvButEss} have some very special features.
-One might ask whether there are plenty of holomorphic correspondences $F$ on $\pro$ with $d_0(F)\geq d_1(F)$ --- {\em without} such rigid features as in the correspondences in Remarks~\ref{Rem:care} and \ref{Rem:obvButEss} --- that satisfy the conditions stated in Theorem~\ref{T:d_1less}.
+The examples in Remark~\ref{Rem:care} have some very particular features.
+One might ask whether there are plenty of holomorphic correspondences $F$ on $\pro$ with $d_0(F)\geq d_1(F)$ --- {\em without} such special features as in the correspondences in Remark~\ref{Rem:care} --- that satisfy the conditions stated in Theorem~\ref{T:d_1less}.
 One might also ask whether any of the correspondences alluded to in Section~\ref{S:intro} satisfy the conditions in Theorem~\ref{T:d_1less}.
 The reader is referred to Section~\ref{S:example} concerning these questions.
 In the next section, we shall establish a few technical facts which will be of relevance throughout this paper.
 The proofs of our theorems will be provided in Sections~\ref{S:proof-d_1more} and \ref{S:proof-d_1less}.